muritane/coordination-architecture/excecutional_literacies.md

 # Executional Literacies
-## A Structural Taxonomy for Reasoning, Meaning, Evaluation, and Authority Under Bounded, Irreversible Execution
+## A Structural Taxonomy for Reasoning Under Bounded, Irreversible Execution

 ---

 ## Status and Intent

-This document defines a set of **executional literacies** required for coherent reasoning, coordination, and action in systems that:
+This document defines a set of **executional literacies**:

-- execute under **bounded resources** (time, energy, attention, bandwidth),
-- produce **irreversible consequences**,
-- operate under **partial observability**,
-- evolve under **environmental and institutional drift**,
-- and must preserve **viability over time**, not merely achieve local success.
+structural competencies required to reason, coordinate, and act coherently in systems where:

+- execution is **irreversible**,
+- resources are **finite**,
+- observability is **partial**,
+- environments **drift**,
+- and halting occurs **before global evaluation is possible**.

 These literacies are **not**:

-- moral virtues or ethical claims,
+- moral virtues,
-- intelligence measures or talent indicators,
+- intelligence measures,
+- personality traits,
-- personality traits or motivational states,
+- motivational states,
-- social skills, rhetorical ability, or status signals,
-- judgments of worth, merit, or legitimacy.
+- or indicators of merit or legitimacy.

+They are **execution-facing distinctions**:
-They are **structural competencies**: the ability to maintain specific distinctions **while execution is underway**, constraints are binding, and option space is collapsing.
+the ability to preserve specific constraints and categories **while execution is underway** and option space is collapsing.

-The perspective throughout is **architectural and execution-oriented**, not psychological, pedagogical, or normative.
+The perspective is **architectural and execution-oriented**, not psychological, pedagogical, or normative.

 ---

-## Core Premise: Execution Is Real
+## The Executional Regime (Not a Literacy)

+Before any literacy is possible, a system must be correctly situated in the **executional regime** it inhabits.

-All claims in this document assume the following invariants:
+This regime is defined by the following invariants:

-- **Actions execute** regardless of intent, belief, justification, or sincerity.
+- Actions **execute regardless of intent or justification**.
-- Execution consumes finite capacity and **irreversibly collapses option space**.
+- Execution **irreversibly collapses option space**.
-- Consequences propagate according to **system topology**, not narrative framing.
+- Resources (time, energy, attention, bandwidth) are **bounded**.
-- Feedback may be delayed, distributed, buffered, displaced, or invisible.
+- Feedback may be delayed, displaced, partial, or invisible.
-- All abstractions, models, meanings, and metrics **expire under drift**.
+- Models, abstractions, meanings, and metrics **expire under drift**.
+- Systems halt **before** full evaluation or global optimization is possible.

+This regime is **not a skill** and **not optional**.
+It is the world in which execution occurs.

-Reasoning that ignores these conditions may be internally coherent, but it is **not reasoning about executable systems**.
+Reasoning that ignores these conditions may be internally coherent,
+but it is **not reasoning about executable systems**.

 ---